Three (Tier 1)

 Then I established a Netcat listener on the arbitrary port chosen above

-After this, in another terminal, I established an HTTP server using Python in the same folder where the shell.sh file is, and setting another arbitrary port for the server
+After this, in another terminal, I established an HTTP server in the same folder where the shell.sh script was using Python, and setting another arbitrary port for the server

 I used the RCE to send the shell from the target to my machine using the

-command.
-I observed the page remained loading and checking the Python server received the petition
+curlcommand.
+I observed the page remained loading, and checking the Python server received the petition

-Finally, I checked the Netcat listener and saw that I had gained a shell from the machine.
+Finally, I checked the Netcat listener and saw that I had gained the target shell.
 With that, I could interact with the system more comfortably

 Last updated